WorldHistoricalGazetteer/whgazetteer/README.md

 - _Undo last reconciliation match._ When moving quickly through prospective matches in the reconciliation review task, it is possible to inadvertently save a match; we've added a single step undo of the last action.

-- _Dataset management functions consolidated._ Single page with tabs for Metadata, Browse, Reconciliation, Collaboration functionality.
+- _Dataset management functions consolidated._ Single page with tabs for Metadata, Browse, Linking, Collaboration functionality.

 ### Software libraries and packages